spacetab-io/configuration-php/README.md

 var_dump($conf->all()); // get all config
-echo $conf->get('foo.bar'); // get nested key use dot notation echo $conf['foo.bar']; // thie same, but use ArrayAccess interface.
+echo $conf->get('foo.bar'); // get nested key use dot notation echo $conf['foo.bar']; // the same, but use ArrayAccess interface.
 ```

+Supported dot-notation syntax with an asterisk in `get` method.
+You can read about it here: https://github.com/spacetab-io/obelix-php

 2) If u would like override default values, you can pass 2 arguments to
 class constructor or set up use setters.